 One of the main aims of the project in Essex is to bring Water Voles back to our streams and rivers after twenty years of decline.
 Since work began on the Essex Water Vole Recovery Project in 2007, voles have been reintroduced to the River Colne and habitat improvements and targetted mink removal has resulted in natural re-colonisation across over 500km2 of North East Essex.

-RIVERSEARCH was also set up in 2007 and has trained over 200 volunteer surveyors to search for Otters, Water Voles, Water Shrews and Harvest Mice.
+RIVERSEARCH was also set up in 2007 and has trained more than 250 volunteer surveyors to search for Otters, Water Voles, Water Shrews and Harvest Mice.
 Courses are held throughout the year and are open to everyone, regardless of previous experience or knowledge.

 If you require advice on river or wetland issues, or would like to become a RIVERSEARCH surveyor, please contact the Project Officer, Darren Tansley on 01621 862995 or email firstname.lastname@example.org